TarangGupta08/Portfolio/README.md

 (4) We’re able to build an online presence.

-(5) when we’re running a website, we’ll find yourself learning some incredible skills like web development.
+(5) When we’re running a website, we’ll find yourself learning some incredible skills like web development.
 We might even become a recognized expert or coach by sharing your knowledge.